-The bold links for the supplements listed below will take you to the manufacturer's product pages for prices and more information; the ingredient links below provide additional background information on each herbal ingredient:
+The bold links for the supplements listed below will take you without obligation to the manufacturer's product pages for prices and more information; the ingredient links below provide additional background information on each herbal ingredient:

 Boswellia and Safflower Oil Pain Relief (Note: Use this pain relief complex for the same arthritis symptoms you use acetaminophen for) When boswellia herb and oil from the safflower are used in combination, it creates a potent, natural arthritis pain relief supplement without gastrointestinal side effects.
 In studies, these two ingredients together are more effective when combined than they are separately.